Deploying Container Images to Torizon OS

-- From our IDE extensions: this is the preferred option during development because it will abstract away the deployment process.
+- From the Torizon IDE extension 2: This is the preferred option during development because it will abstract away the deployment process.
 You need to hit

 F5,and the extension automatically deploys the application and your containers with remote debugging enabled.

-- From the Command-line Interface (CLI): you can manually deploy images if you don't want to use our IDE extensions or Torizon Platform.
+- From the Command-line Interface (CLI): You can manually deploy images if you don't want to use the IDE extension or Torizon Cloud.
 There are a few different CLI methods with their advantages and disadvantages.

 See a summary of the processes described above in the following diagram:

-- Basic knowledge of Torizon, as presented on the Quickstart Guide.
+- Basic knowledge of Torizon, as presented in the Quickstart Guide.

 Command-line Interface (CLI)

-You have a couple of options when it comes to deployment from the command-line:
+You have a few options when it comes to deployment from the command-line:

-- Online registry push and pull: you use the convenient
+- Online registry push and pull: Use the convenient

 docker pullcommands to push and pull images, by default, to Docker Hub.
 It has the drawback that you always must communicate to the Docker Hub - or another online registry server - which is not ideal for development.

-- Local registry push and pull: the idea is the same as the previous one, except you keep a local registry and don't need a connection with the online registry.
+- Local registry push and pull: The idea is the same as the previous one, except you keep a local registry and don't need a connection with the online registry.
 It's faster, and you keep things inside of your LAN.
-It is a nice approach for development.
+It is a nice approach to development.

-- Docker save and load: you use the commands
+- Docker save and load: Use the commands

 docker loadto pack/unpack the entire image in a compressed tar file.
 While you can do development on a LAN, it does deploy the whole image every time, instead of layers.
 On the other hand, you don't need to set up a local registry.